 You are welcomed by firey Tikki torches at the entrance that sets the atmosphere and stone-flagged public rooms open up to the courtyard with h=its historic archways.
 The Dominican is part of Design hotels and is effortlessly stylish.

 The interior is a contemporary interpretation of the old cloister, featuring the designs of the prize-winning Amsterdam agency, FGStijl.
 The restoration is beautifully finished.
 There is a trendy lounge bar with high ceilings and impressive windows, an intimate “Grand Lounge” restaurant as well as a peaceful courtyard bistro for the summer.

-The uplifting decor mixes luxurious fabrics and rich colours giving a relaxing feel to both the rooms and the communal areas.
-Take a stroll through the abbey corridor in the late afternoon sun, have a casual drink in the cosmopolitan Lounge Bar and experience an ever-changing range of moods in unforgettable surroundings.
+The uplifting decor mixes luxurious fabrics and rich colors giving a relaxing feel to both the rooms and the communal areas.
+Take a stroll through the abbey corridor in the late afternoon sun, have a casual drink in the cosmopolitan Lounge Bar, and experience an ever-changing range of moods in unforgettable surroundings.

 All rooms are luxurious and come with nice amenities like a Nespresso machine in the room.
 The hotel also has a small gym with sauna and steam room.
 The Dominican Loft room is a highlight, located at the front side of the hotel and offering a luxurious feeling in a stylishly designed atmosphere with super comfy window seats.